-This does not overrule staff's duty to report child protection concerns to the appropriate channel where staff believe a child is at risk of harm.
+This does not overrule staff's duty to report child protection concerns to the appropriate channel where staff believe a child has been harmed or is at risk of harm, as detailed further in our child protection and safeguarding policy.

-11. Professional conduct and integrity
+11. Honesty and integrity

 Staff should maintain high standards of honesty and integrity in their role.
-This includes when dealing with pupils, parents and other staff, handling money, claiming expenses and using school property and facilities.
+This includes when dealing with pupils, handling money, claiming expenses and using school property and facilities.